awsdocs/aws-freertos-docs/doc_source/portingguide/testing-connect-iot.md

 1. Choose the policy you just created, and then choose **Register thing**\.

-After you obtain your certificates and keys from the AWS IoT console, you need to configure the `<amazon-freertos>/demos/common/include/aws_clientcredential.h` header file so your device can connect to AWS IoT\.
+After you obtain your certificates and keys from the AWS IoT console, you need to configure the `<amazon-freertos>/tests/include/aws_clientcredential.h` header file so your device can connect to AWS IoT\.

-**To configure `aws_clientcredential.h`**
+**To configure `<amazon-freertos>/tests/include/aws_clientcredential.h`**

 1. Browse to the [AWS IoT console](https://console.aws.amazon.com/iotv2/)\.